nest/nest-simulator/doc/guides/connection_management.rst

 -----------------------------

-Nodes in NEST can be created so that they have a position in two- or three-dimentsional space.
+Nodes in NEST can be created so that they have a position in two- or three-dimensional space.
 To take full advantage of the arrangement of nodes, connection parameters can be based on the nodes' positions or their spatial relation to each other.
 See :doc:`Spatially-structured networks <spatial/index>` for the full information about how to create